NagendraKommireddi/UserRegistration/README.md

 Use the repective client secrets in **register.php** in both views and models

-**Working**
+### Urls
-/register -- default root for registering an user /welcome -- listing of all the users in the database with sortings used by bootstrap + jquery datatables
+`/register -- default root for registering an user` `/welcome  -- listing of all the users in the database with sortings used by bootstrap + jquery datatables`

 # REST API
 ## Get list of Users